pellju/ubisecure_project_frontend/README.md

 Front-end for the back-end I have made.
 Still work in progress.

 ### ToDo:
-- Registration and login forms to different pages
+- Different useStates for registration and login
-- Fetch the list of trains and display them
-- Fetch the location (coordinates) of a single train and display it
 - Showing the trains on a realtime map
 - Testing
 - Finalizing (including documentation)